labstructbioinf/pLM-BLAST/README.md

 The use of `--gpu` is highly recommended for large datasets.
 To run `embeddings.py` on multiple GPUs, specify `-proc X` where `X` is the number of GPU devices you want to use.

-Create an additional file with flattened embeddings for the chunk cosine similarity scan, a procedure used to speed up database searches.
+Finally, create an additional file with flattened embeddings for the chunk cosine similarity scan, a procedure used to speed up database searches.
 To do this, use the `dbtofile.py` script with the database name as the only parameter:

 ```bash
 python scripts/dbtofile.py database